 The Faculty Commons is designed to provide, facilitate and support faculty-guided innovation and adaptation of curriculum and pedagogy as well as other forms of faculty professional development that contribute to student success and to the educational mission and goals of the College.

-The Technology Help Desk is your first stop for getting help with technical issues with Canvas.
-Actually, if you’re reading this—you’re already on the Help Desk website.
+The Technology Service Desk is your first stop for getting help with technical issues with Canvas.
+Actually, if you’re reading this—you’re already on the Service Desk website.
 Options for getting help are available from this page—just look to your right.
 You can the search for Canvas help in our Knowledge Base or if you’d like one on one help, submit a ticket and someone will follow up with you.